MangiolaLaboratory/sccomp/README.md

 This is achieved through model comparison with `loo`.
 In the following example, the model with association with factors better fits the data compared to the baseline model with no factor association.
-For comparisons `check_outliers` must be set to FALSE as the leave-one-out must work with the same amount of data, while outlier elimination does not guarantee it.
+For model comparisons `sccomp_remove_outliers()` must not be executed as the leave-one-out must work with the same amount of data, while outlier elimination does not guarantee it.

 If `elpd_diff` is away from zero of \> 5 `se_diff` difference of 5, we
 are confident that a model is better than the other